NetApp/FSx-ONTAP-samples-scripts/Terraform/deploy-fsx-ontap/module/README.md

 * [License](#license)

 ## Introduction
-### Repository Overview
-This is a Terraform module that contains the following files:
-* **main.tf** - The main set of configuration for this terraform module

-* **variables.tf** - Contains the variable definitions and assignments for this sample.
-Exported values will override any of the variables in this file.

-* **output.tf** - Contains output declarations of the resources created by this Terraform module.
-Terraform stores output values in the configuration's state file

 ### What to expect

-Running this terraform module will result the following:
+Calling this terraform module will result the following:
 * Create a new AWS Security Group in your VPC with the following rules:
     - **Ingress** allow all ICMP traffic
     - **Ingress** allow nfs port 111 (both TCP and UDP)